Featured Project

 For this project a high-performance Speedgoat platform was selected to serve as the Supervisory Control and Data Acquisition (SCADA) system.
 Not only is the Speedgoat real-time platform highly capable and modular/expandable, but it also features support for the MATLAB/Simulink environment (comparable to dSPACE, ETAS, MotoHawk, and NI Veristand, all which Czero has used in the past).
 However in the case of Speedgoat, the MATLAB/Simulink support is native and tightly integrated as Mathwork’s preferred real-time hardware platform.
 With Speedgoat the entire controls system could be developed in Simulink and then compiled and deployed directly on the real-time target.
 A key advantage of this workflow for the INTEGRATE program is that full controls code developed in Simulink could be co-simulated with the dynamic plant model (also developed in Simulink) in support of control system development and validation efforts.
 This process is generally referred to as either Model-in-the-Loop (MIL) or Software-in-the-Loop (SIL), depending on which definitions one follows.

-SIL testing was heavily leveraged during the INTEGRATE program due to the complexities involved with controlling the SOFC/GT system.
+MIL/SIL testing was heavily leveraged during the INTEGRATE program due to the complexities involved with controlling the SOFC/GT system.
 Control complexities originated not only from the close coupling and interaction of both the SOFC and GT, but also the relatively narrow band of acceptable operating regimes where even small perturbations in temperature, pressure, speed, or flow composition could damage or destroy the very expensive hardware.
 Furthermore, a hard shutdown (e.g. from an e-stop) could just as easily damage or destroy the system meaning that the control system needed to work well from the onset and controls development work couldn’t realistically be performed directly on the SOFC/GT hardware.
-As such, SIL testing was used not only to develop and validate controls during normal system operation, but importantly also for startup and shutdown transients as well as fault injection (such a loss of the electrical load on the GT’s generator which would cause a rapid overspeed/destruction of the turbomachinery unless otherwise mitigated).
+As such, MIL/SIL testing was used not only to develop and validate controls during normal system operation, but importantly also for startup and shutdown transients as well as fault injection (such a loss of the electrical load on the GT’s generator which would cause a rapid overspeed/destruction of the turbomachinery unless otherwise mitigated).

-As previously mentioned, the Speedgoat platform is a real-time system meaning that the controls code is compiled and deployed to the dedicated target and runs at fixed ‘wall time’ rate.
+The Speedgoat platform is a real-time system meaning that the controls code is compiled and deployed to the dedicated target and runs at fixed ‘wall time’ rate.
 Using a stand-alone system is much more robust than running the controls code off a PC (e.g. a NI-cDAQ), especially for safety critical applications.
 Operators still need to be able to view and interact with the controller while running and this was accomplished using a UI developed in MATLAB App Designer and then compiled and deployed to a test cell PC.
 The UI allowed the sensor data gathered by the Speedgoat to be visualized and viewed on the PC and allowed the operator to interact with the system such as specifying setpoints and requesting various system operations.
-Another benefit of a system such as the Speedgoat platform is that it served as both the supervisory control and data acquisition systems.
+Another benefit of a system such as the Speedgoat platform is that it served as both supervisory control and data acquisition systems.
 All the sensors were fed into the Speedgoat where they could either be used for control, or simply logged for subsequent post-processing.
 This approach is highly preferred for a development system of this complexity compared to having separate control and data acquisition systems where sensors must either be duplicated or read in by one system and passed to the other.
 With the Speedgoat system, all sensor and controller data were logged and stored in compressed files and configured to periodically create new log files.
 This was important for system usability given the multi-day nature of SOFC/GT testing.
 The logged data was remotely accessed and downloaded to a PC via PUTTY without interrupting the data logging processes, and then post-processed and stitched together in MATLAB for more thorough data visualization.

 Control system development involves far more than just the controls software, the controls hardware (including sensors, actuators, wiring, and power) and is another important part of the project.
 Czero designed and built all the controls panels for the INTEGRATE system in-house along with performing the field wiring.
-This process is aided by detailed panel and wire harness drawings (generated in AutoCAD and RapidHarness), which while built in-house for this project, are designed with enough detail to be reproduced by external shops if needed.
+This process is aided by detailed panel and wire harness drawings (generated in AutoCAD and RapidHarness), which while built in-house for this project, are designed with enough detail to be reproduced by external shops.

 Speedgoat SCADA System and Controls Enclosure